desmond-ong/QualtricsToR/README.md

 When using Qualtrics, here's the basic workflow to get your data, usually done using the Qualtrics website.
 (Qualtrics users should be familiar with this.)

 - Request a data export (into .csv, or Excel, or SPSS, etc).
-- When finished, download onto your computer
+- When Qualtrics is finished exporting your data, you get a link to download the data onto your computer
-- Some minor cleaning, then read into R
+- You'll need to do some minor cleaning before you can read it into R

 The `downloadDataFromQualtrics()` function does this for you, via the Qualtrics API.